Skip to content

 Experimental Channel

 The TLSRoute and BackendTLSPolicy resources described below are currently only included in the "Experimental" channel of Gateway API.
-For more information on release channels, refer to the related documentation.
+For more information on release channels, refer to our versioning guide.

 Client/Server and TLS